psevestre/openid-fapi/Financial_API_WD_001.md

 * Part 1: Read-Only API Security Profile
 * Part 2: Read and Write API Security Profile
-* Part 3: Open Data API
+* Part 3: Client Initiated Backchannel Authentication Profile

-* Part 4: Protected Data API and Schema - Read-Only
-* Part 5: Protected Data API and Schema - Read and Write
+Future parts may follow.

 These parts are intended to be used with [RFC6749], [RFC6750], [RFC7636], and [OIDC].